-The ultimate aim of the project is to provide evidence, through independent research, the positive impact and benefits of the programme on young people, staff, education settings and the wider arts and cultural sector.
-The programme has been generously supported by Paul Hamlyn Foundation More and Better Programme.
+The aim of Horizon was to provide evidence, through independent research, of the positive impact and benefits the programme had on young people, staff, education settings and the wider arts and cultural sector.
+The programme was generously supported by Paul Hamlyn Foundation More and Better Programme.

-In 2020 Spring term the Horizon programme was disrupted due to COVID restrictions however with support of all partners the programme was able to be adapted to meet the needs of young people by developing the programme further to include:
+In 2020 and 2021 Horizon was disrupted due to COVID restrictions however with support of all partners the programme was adapted to meet the needs of young people through:

-- Remote delivery of artist led session supported by resources
+- Remote delivery of artist led sessions supported by resources

 - 1-2-1 face-to-face twilight delivery